jameshegarty/rigel/README.md

 ------------

 `SystolicModule:toVerilog() : String`
-Return the definition of this Systolic Module as Verilog.
+Return the definition of this Systolic Module as a string of Verilog.
+Lowering to Verilog is relatively straightforward.
+The systolic module gets turned into a Verilog module.
+All dataflow inputs and outputs appear as input and output ports on the Verilog module.
+Port names are set by the dataflow input/output parameter names (which are explicitly passed by the user when the dataflow is constructed).
+All types get packed into bitfields with the same layout as the type in Terra.

 `SystolicModule:instantiate( name : String, [coherent : bool], [arbitrate : bool] ) : SystolicInstance`

+Generate a `SystolicInstance` instance of this module.

 Systolic contains a number of built-in primitive modules: